dmgatti/SingleCellRNAseq/_episodes/06-Biology-Driven-Analyses.md

-majority of drug-treated hepatocyte cells, and this one mouse is an outlier that happened to have only minimal response to the drug, then we might be fooled into thinking that the drug does not perturb hepatocytes when in actuality the response is minimal only in that particular mouse.
+majority of drug-treated hepatocyte cells, and this one mouse is an outlier that happened to have only minimal response to the drug, then we might be fooled into thinking that the drug does not perturb hepatocytes when in actuality the response is minimal only in *that one particular* mouse.

 Let's look at our results: